getsentry/sentry-docs/src/collections/_documentation/learn/getting-started-config/browser.md

-You should `init` the Sentry browser SDK as soon as possible during your application load up:
+You should `init` the Sentry Browser SDK as soon as possible during your page load:

 ```javascript
 Sentry.init({ dsn: '___PUBLIC_DSN___' });